Skip to content

 Additional experience includes winding up petitions, including injunctions restraining presentation of petitions or of advertisement, civil fraud claims in a corporate context and actions for the restoration of companies.

-• Manolete Partners Plc v Karim & Ors [2024] EWHC 205 (Ch) – Acting for the successful Claimant in proceedings for the recovery of over £5m from former directors of an insolvent company for breach of fiduciary duty and as debts in relation to improper payments, transactions and unlawful dividends.
+• Manolete Partners Plc v Karim & Ors [2024] EWHC 205 (Ch) – Acting for the successful claimant in proceedings for the recovery of over £5m from former directors of an insolvent company for breach of fiduciary duty and as debts in relation to improper payments, transactions and unlawful dividends.

-• Inland Limited (In Administration) v Clove Holdings Ltd & Ors – Acting for a Defendant to a claim brought at the behest of administrators seeking to set aside as invalid an equity to debt swap given effect by a capital reduction.
+• Inland Limited (In Administration) v Clove Holdings Ltd & Ors – Acting for a defendant to a claim brought at the behest of administrators seeking to set aside as invalid an equity to debt swap given effect by a capital reduction.

 • Acting for the proposed respondent majority shareholder in anticipated multi-million pound unfair prejudice proceedings in Gibraltar.